samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 After drinking this potion, you can take a Bonus Action to exhale fire at a target within 30 feet of yourself.
 The target makes a DC 13 Dexterity saving throw, taking 4d6 Fire damage on a failed save or half as much damage on a successful one.
 The effect ends after you exhale the fire three times or when 1 hour has passed.

-This potion’s orange liquid flickers, and smoke fills the top of the container and wafts out whenever it is opened.
+This potion's orange liquid flickers, and smoke fills the top of the container and wafts out whenever it is opened.

 ### [Potion of Flying](/magic-items/4704-potion-of-flying)

 *Potion, Very Rare*

 When you drink this potion, you gain a Fly Speed equal to your Speed for 1 hour and can hover.
-If you’re in the air when the potion wears off, you fall unless you have some other means of staying aloft.
+If you're in the air when the potion wears off, you fall unless you have some other means of staying aloft.

-This potion’s clear liquid floats at the top of its container and has cloudy white impurities drifting in it.
+This potion's clear liquid floats at the top of its container and has cloudy white impurities drifting in it.

 ### [Potion of Gaseous Form](/magic-items/4705-potion-of-gaseous-form)